Act of the Scottish Parliament: Royal assent

+FORASMUCH as various bills have been passed by the Scottish Parliament and have been submitted to Us for Our Royal Assent by the Presiding Officer of the Scottish Parliament in accordance with the Scotland Act 1998 the short Titles of which bills are set forth in the Schedule hereto but those bills by virtue of the Scotland Act 1998 do not become acts of the Scottish Parliament nor have any effect in the Law without Our Royal Assent signified by Letters Patent under Our Scottish Seal (that is Our Seal appointed by the Treaty of Union to be kept and used in Scotland in place of the Great Seal of Scotland) signed with Our own hand and recorded in the Register of the Great Seal We have therefore caused these Our Letters Patent to be made and have signed them and by them do give Our Royal Assent to those bills COMMANDING ALSO the Keeper of Our Scottish Seal to seal these Our Letters with that Seal.

+IN WITNESS WHEREOF we have caused these Our Letters to be made Patent.

+WITNESS Ourself at [...] the [...] day of [...] in the [...] year of Our Reign.

+By The King Himself Signed with His Own Hand.

-Once the Letters Patent are received and sealed, the Bill becomes an Act of the Scottish Parliament.
-However, parts of or even the entire Act may not immediately have effect.
-An extreme example of this is the Easter Act 1928, an Act of the United Kingdom Parliament which has never been put into effect.
+Once the Letters Patent are received and sealed, the bill becomes an act of the Scottish Parliament.
+However, parts of or even the entire act may not immediately have effect.
+An extreme example of this is the Easter Act 1928, an act of the United Kingdom Parliament which has never been put into effect.

 Coming into force

-A Bill, after becoming an Act, does not necessarily have legal force immediately.
-Most Acts wholly or partially come into force the day after royal assent; many include provisions that must be brought into force by a commencement order (a statutory instrument).
+A bill, after becoming an act, does not necessarily have legal force immediately.
+Most acts wholly or partially come into force the day after royal assent; many include provisions that must be brought into force by a commencement order (a statutory instrument).
 One example is the Criminal Justice (Scotland) Act 2016, which includes provisions for both:

-As of July 2016, two commencement orders have brought sections 84 and 112 of that Act, respectively, into force.
+As of July 2016, two commencement orders have brought sections 84 and 112 of that act, respectively, into force.
 Section 84 was brought into force on 10 March 2016, and section 112 on 1 July 2016.